litmuschaos/v1-litmus-docs/website/versioned_docs/version-1.7.0/litmus-probe.md

 ## Litmus Probes

-Litmus probes can be defined as “pluggable” checks you can define within the ChaosEngine for any chaos experiment.
+Litmus probes are pluggable checks that can be defined within the ChaosEngine for any chaos experiment.
 The experiment pods execute these checks based on the mode they are defined in & factor their success as necessary conditions in determining the verdict of the experiment (along with the standard “in-built” checks).

 Litmus currently supports three types of probes: